causztic/nextjs-blog/posts/upgrading-i18n-webpack-plugin.md

 ---
-title: Upgrading a webpack 4 plugin to webpack 5
+title: How I upgraded a webpack 4 plugin to webpack 5
 date: '2021-10-13'
 published: true
 tags: ["code", "webpack"]